duplisea/gslea/README.md

   - fish leCren condition factors
   - alkalinity, dissolved organic carbon, aragonite
-- New EARs which needed to be developed to accommodate data that does not necessarily come from a fixed region but from a survey
+- New EARs which needed to be developed to accommodate data that does not necessarily come from a fixed region but from a survey.
+See the dataset EAR.lookup when you load the package.
+The convention is that EAR=0 is the GSL, negative EAR are larger regions up to the global scale while sub-regions are values &gt;0.

 # What is it?